kunupat/kunupat.github.io/_posts/2019-03-24-AWS-Solutions-Architect-Associate-Certification-My-Notes.md

 - Snapshots of encrypted volumes are also encrypted automatically
 - Encrypted snapshots cannot be shared
 - The EC2 instance should be terminated before you can take snapshot of the EBS Root volumes attached to it
+- Note that some instance types, such as the micro instances (t1, t2) and the Compute-optimized c4 instances, use EBS storage only with no instance storage provided.
+Note also that instances using Amazon EBS for the root device (in other words that boot from Amazon EBS) don’t expose the instance store volumes by default.
+You can choose to expose the instance store volumes at instance launch time by specifying a block device mapping.

 ## Elastic Load Balancer
 - Three types of Elastic Load Balancers(ELBs):